Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

 \subsection{Lasso}

 Consider the following optimization problem:

-over $z\in \reals^p$, where $F \in \reals^{p\times q}$, $g \in \reals^p$ and $\mu \in \reals_+$ are data, and typically $p \gg q$.
+over $z\in \reals^p$, where $F \in \reals^{q\times p}$, $g \in \reals^q$ and $\mu \in \reals_+$ are data.
 This problem, known as the \emph{lasso} \cite{tibshirani:96}, is widely studied in high-dimensional statistics, machine learning, and compressed sensing.
 Roughly speaking, \eqref{e-lasso} seeks a sparse vector $z$ such that $Fz \approx g$, and the parameter $\mu$ trades off between quality of fit and sparsity.
+It has been observed that first-order methods can perform very well on lasso-type problems when the solution is sparse \cite{DDD:04, DZ:13}.

-The lasso problem can be formulated as the SOCP
+The lasso problem can be formulated as the SOCP \cite{lobo:98}